-This Regulation prescribes the organization of working time, block flying time, standby and travelling time, periods of daily rest, weekly rest and annual leave, number of take-offs and landings of mobile staff in civil aviation (hereinafter: crew members).
+This Regulation prescribes the organization of working time, block flying time, standby and travelling time, periods of daily rest, weekly rest and annual leave, number of take-offs and landings of mobile civil aviation personnel (hereinafter: crew members).

 - (1) Certain terms used in this Regulation have the following meaning: - 1) Circadian Low/circadian rhythm means inner rhythm of activity that repeats every 24 hours. - 2) Split Duty means a flying duty period, which consists of two or more sectors, separated by a break which is shorter than the minimum rest period. - 3) Contractability means a short period of time during the day, other than on a single day free of duty, during which the operator requires a crew member to be contactable for the purpose of giving notification of a duty period which will commence not less than ten hours ahead.
 The contactable period shall be determined by the operator, in the interval which under the local time shall not exceed two and a half hours.
-If required, the operator can split contractability period into two separate periods with the approval by the Civil Aviation Agency (hereinafter: the Agency). - 4) Mobile Staff in the civil aviation means crew members employed by an operator with of place of business or residency in the Republic of North Macedonia. - 5) Working Time means any period during which the worker is working, at the employer's disposal and carrying out activities or duties, in accordance with applicable laws and/or practice.
+If required, the operator can split contractability period into two separate periods with the approval by the Civil Aviation Agency (hereinafter: the Agency). - 4) Mobile Staff in the civil aviation means crew members employed by an operator with a place of business or residency in the Republic of North Macedonia. - 5) Working Time means any period during which the worker is working, at the employer's disposal and carrying out activities or duties, in accordance with applicable laws and/or practice. - 6) Reporting Time means the time at which a crew member is required by an operator to report for duty.

-- 6) Reporting Time means the time at which a crew member is required by an operator to report for duty. - 7) Block Flying Time means the total time period between an aircraft first moving from its parking place for the purpose of taking off until it comes to rest on the designated parking position and all engines or propellers are stopped. - 8) Travelling Time means a time from home to a designated reporting place and vice versa and time for local transport from place of rest to the commencement of duty and vice versa. - (2) Terms "Community", "Community Right", "Treaty establishing the European Community", "Official Journal of the European Union" and "Member State" are used in the EU Regulations 552/2004, 1070/2009, 1032/2006, 30/2009, 1033/2006, 923/2012, 428/2013, 633/2007, 283/2011, 1079/2012, 657/2013, 29/2009, 2015/310, 262/2009, 73/2010, 1029/2014, 1206/2011, 1207/2011, 1028/2014, 219/2007, 409/2013, 716/2014, 1361/2008 μ 521/2014 and are read in accordance with points 2 and 3 of the Annex II of the Multilateral Agreement between the European Community and its Member States, the Republic of Albania, Bosnia and Herzegovina, the Republic of Bulgaria, the Republic of Croatia, the former Yugoslav Republic of Macedonia, the Republic of Iceland, the Republic of Montenegro, the Kingdom of Norway, Romania, the Republic of Serbia and the United Nations Interim Administration Mission in Kosovo on the establishment of a European Common Aviation Area ratified with the Act of Ratification of Multilateral Agreement ("Official Gazette of the Republic of Macedonia No. 27/07, 98/09 and "Official Gazette of the Republic of North Macedonia" No. 259/19). - (3) The other terms used in this Regulation will have the meaning laying down in the EU Regulations from Article 3 of this Regulation, unless otherwise determined in paragraphs (1) and (2) of this Article.
+- 7) Block Flying Time means the total time period between an aircraft first moving from its parking place for the purpose of taking off until it comes to rest on the designated parking position and all engines or propellers are stopped. - 8) Travelling Time means a time from home to a designated reporting place and vice versa and time for local transport from place of rest to the commencement of duty and vice versa. - (2) The terms "Community", "Community Law", "Community Legislation", "Community Instruments", "EC Treaty", "Community airport", "Official Journal of the European Communities", "Official Journal of the European Union", "Community air carrier" and "Member State(s)" are used in EU Regulations from Article 3 of this regulation and are read in accordance with points 2 and 3 of the Annex II of the Multilateral Agreement between the European Community and its Member States, the Republic of Albania, Bosnia and Herzegovina, the Republic of Bulgaria, the Republic of Croatia, the Republic of Macedonia, the Republic of Iceland, the Republic of Montenegro, the Kingdom of Norway, Romania, the Republic of Serbia and the United Nations Interim Administration Mission in Kosovo on the establishment of a European Common Aviation Area ratified with the Act of Ratification of Multilateral Agreement ("Official Gazette of the Republic of Macedonia No. 27/07, 98/09 and "Official Gazette of the Republic of North Macedonia" No. 259/19). - (3) The other terms used in this Regulation will have the meaning laying down in the EU Regulations from Article 3 of this Regulation, unless otherwise determined in paragraphs (1) and (2) of this Article.

-2. The organization of working time, block flying time, standby and travelling time, periods of daily rest, weekly rest and annual leave, number of take-offs and landings
+2. The organization of working time, block flying time, standby and travelling time, periods of daily rest, weekly rest and annual leave, number of take-offs and landings of crew members